toyindawudu/restaurant/README.md

 //

-Start - 7th of April

-Creating a restarant website for a small business that only requires a brochure-type site that showcases their menu, location and images of their food if possible.
+This is a basic website for a restuarant showcasing the menu, contact details, social media as well as the daily specials.

+This project consists mainly of HTML and SASS to style this project.

+I intend to use JavaScript to add some dynamic elements in the future